-Inevitably it happens, your dog has to wear the dreaded cone of shame or e-collar.
+Inevitably it happens.
+Your dog has to wear the dreaded cone of shame or e-collar.
 Most often it’s from getting neutered or spayed.
 We’ve had our boy, Gimli, for less than a year and have gone through 2 different rounds of e-collar time.
-If you follow me on Instagram, you’ve seen Gimli all coned up and generally still loving life.
-Over those 4 weeks, we learned a few things on how to best manage and keep him happy.
+If you follow me on Instagram, you’ve seen Gimli in his doggie cone and generally still loving life.
+Over those 4 total weeks, we’ve learned a few things on how to best manage a dog in a cone and keep him happy.

 Types of Collars

 Our vet prescribed a sedative for Gimli to help keep him calm.
 During his neuter we needed to limit him from jumping and running.
-You can’t tell a 4-month old puppy he can’t run and jump, so the sedative was a huge help.
+You can’t tell a 4-month old puppy he can’t run and jump.
+The sedative was a huge help.
 Our vet told us to adjust the dosage a bit based on Gimli’s mood and energy levels.
-He was calmer and more into walking than bounding around everywhere.
+The sedative make him calmer and more into walking rather than bounding everywhere.
 He was also snugglier.

 The car wasn’t only handy for getting Gimli’s cone on, but it provided entertainment for him too.
-He likes riding in the car and since his movement is restricted by his seat belt it was a way for him to get out of the house and still be calm.
-We took him on errands with us and traded off who stayed in the car with him.
-For the car hammock we use, and other doggie tips, check out this post.
+He enjoys riding in the car.
+His movement is restricted by his seat belt.
+It was a way for him to get out of the house without exerting a lot of energy.
+We took him on errands and traded off who stayed in the car with him.

 Similar to nose games, training taxes your dog more mentally than it does physically.
 Working for treats by sitting, laying down, etc gives your pup something to do besides mope around.
 Plus they get treats out of it.
-Gimli has somehow learned to nose boop us in the thigh right before he sits.
+We inadvertently trained in a nose boop to the thigh when Gimli was learning to sit.
+He boops us on the leg right before he sits.
 I ended up with more than one bruise on my legs from that stupid cone.

 Configure Your House